and-cuau/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe
 Tic-Tac-Toe with in C++ wih two game modes.
 The first mode is single-player mode in which the player competes against an AI opoponent.
 The second mode is two-player mode in which the player competes a second player over LAN.
 LAN connection is performed using the Boost.Asio library.
+Designed for demonstration purposes, the program currently supports two-player mode on a single computer.

 ## Prerequisites
 - C++ compiler (gcc, g++)